drkrillo/docs/creator/sdk7/projects/scene-metadata.md

 **📔 Note**: Permissions are only relevant in [portable experiences](../sdk7/projects/portable-experiences.md) and [smart wearables](../sdk7/projects/smart-wearables.md).
 Normal scenes (both in parcels or in Worlds) are not affected by these permissions, and are free to use the corresponding functionality.
 {% endhint %}

-The corresponding features are blocked from being used by the scene, unless the permission is requested in the `scene.json` file.
+These features are blocked from use in the scene unless the permission is requested in the `scene.json` file.

 ```json
 "requiredPermissions": [